Firstborn children benefit from better visual skills

 Researchers from the Illinois College of Optometry (ICO) found that such children have better eye movement skills when compared to children who fall later in birth order.

-"Firstborn and only children are definitely an area of interest," says Christine Allison, O.D., one of the study authors and a professor at ICO.
-"This specific research came out of a real-world observation that firstborn and only children often do better in school, especially during the earlier years,"
+"Firstborn and only children are definitely an area of interest," says Christine Allison, O.D., who co-authored the study with Darrell Schlange, O.D., both professors at ICO.
+"This specific research came out of a real-world observation that firstborn and only children often do better in school, especially during the earlier years."

 "As far as we know, there has been no other eye-related research on firstborn and only children.
 So the findings were surprising, simply because there have been no prior studies, and it was a hypothesis based on observation," Dr. Allison adds.